AparnaKadlag/JavaLab_Excercise_Part1/Readme.md

 # Employee

-Program to find Final and Basic Salary of Employee
-Run Main class To see the Output
+Program to find Final and Basic Salary of Employee ,Run Main class To see the Output from Employee Folder

 ## Usage